Fatemeh-ameri/Fatemeh-ameri/README.md

 - 💬 I'm currently coding with **Python**

-- 📫 I am seeking a trainee/internship position in machine learning or related fields.
+- 📫 I'm seeking a trainee/internship position in machine learning or related fields.
 You can contact me at **fatemehamerizead@gmail.com**

 - ⚡ Fun fact **I think I am good at strategic board games**